E-Ronoh/E-Ronoh/README.md

 - 💞️ I’m looking to collaborate on learning everything programming and digital technologies and potentially build my on Application to solve problems in my community.
 - 📫 How to reach me?
 LinkedIn @EDITH RONOH (all caps :))
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: Incora Imparo!
+- ⚡ Fun fact: Ancora Imparo!

 <!---
 E-Ronoh/E-Ronoh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.